-This exquisite walnut vitrine from Paris, dating from around 1880, would have graced the interiors of the city’s elite.
-Typically, pieces such as this would be featured in the grand salons or drawing rooms of an aristocratic residence—often a luxurious hotel particulier or stately mansion—where it served both as a display case for treasured objects and as a statement of refined taste and social prestige.
 This impressive piece features intricately hand-carved swags, ribbons, and floral details and its two doors and side panels still showcase the original, shaped beveled glass, adding a distinctive charm.
-Inside there are three strong, adjustable glass shelves, while a lower open shelf is framed by elegantly turned and carved columns.
-In superb original condition, the walnut boasts a warm, rich patina that has gracefully evolved over 140 years.
+Inside has been retrofitted with a mirrored back and three strong, adjustable glass shelves, while a lower open shelf is framed by elegantly turned and carved columns.
+In superb condition, the walnut boasts a warm, rich patina that has gracefully evolved over 140 years.
 A truly rare and exceptional piece.

 Dimensions: